Active Substance: ombitasvir / paritaprevir / ritonavir

 Viekirax can only be obtained with a prescription and treatment should be started and monitored by a doctor experienced in managing patients with chronic hepatitis C.

 Viekirax is available as tablets containing 12.5 mg ombitasvir, 75 mg paritaprevir and 50 mg ritonavir.
-The recommended dose is two tablets taken once a day with food.
+The recommended dose is two tablets taken once a day with food for 8, 12 or 24 weeks.
 Viekirax is always used in combination with other medicines for chronic hepatitis C, such as dasabuvir and ribavirin.

-Several genotypes of hepatitis C virus exist, and the combination of medicines used and the duration of treatment will depend on the genotype of hepatitis C virus the patient is infected with and the nature of the liver problems they have, for example if they have liver cirrhosis (scarring) or their liver is not working properly.
+Several varieties (genotypes) of hepatitis C virus exist, and Viekirax is recommended for use in patients with virus of genotypes 1a, 1b and 4.
+The combination of medicines used and the duration of treatment will depend on the genotype of hepatitis C virus the patient is infected with, the nature of the liver problems they have, for example if they have liver cirrhosis (scarring) or their liver is not working properly, and whether they have received previous treatment.
 For further information, see the package leaflet.